 Twenty-four states, for example, ask redistricting bodies drawing state legislative districts to consider preserving "communities of interest" - communities that share common features relevant to the legislative enterprise.
 This represents an important means to enhance vigorous representation, making it easier for legislators to speak for distinct groups of constituents with shared preferences, rather than collections of voters with little in common.
 Such communities are flexibly defined: in Kansas, for example, map drawers are asked to consider "[s]ocial, cultural, racial, ethnic, and economic interests common to the population of the area, which are probable subjects of legislation."
-Montana's guidelines are similarly broad: "Communities of interest can be based on trade areas, geographic location, communication and transportation networks, media markets, Indian reservations, urban and rural interests, social, cultural and economic interests will be recognized and others will not, [but] the legislature will attempt to accommodate those felt most strongly by the people in each specific location."
+Montana's guidelines are similarly broad: "Communities of interest can be based on trade areas, geographic location, communication and transportation networks, media markets, Indian reservations, urban and rural interests, social, cultural and economic interests, or occupations and lifestyles."
+Alabama adds the helpful reminder that "[i]t is inevitable that some interests will be recognized and others will not, [but] the legislature will attempt to accommodate those felt most strongly by the people in each specific location."
+15